Data brokers and privacy laws

 • Give Californians the right to know, delete, and opt out of the sale or sharing of their personal data.

-• Broaden the definition of a “sale” to include data sharing for advertising or profiling — a direct challenge to data brokers’ core business model.
+• Broaden the definition of a “sale” to include sharing data for advertising or profiling.
+This directly challenges the core business model of data brokers.

 • Require a visible “Do Not Sell or Share My Personal Information” link on company websites.